UlarbekAbdyrazakovQA/MixApp-Timer-and-Todolis/README.md

 # MixApp-Timer-and-Todolis

-This application is an mix of Timer and Todolist application.
-I added functionalities like search bar , side menu, MVC.
+This application is a mix of Timer and Todolist application.
+I added functionalities like search bar , side menu and tried to implemet code in MVC.